containerman17/ContainerOS/README.md

 # ContainerOS

 Lightweight ready-to-use container management system.
-Intended to replace Kubernetes in 98% of cases.
+Intended to replace Kubernetes in 98% of use cases.
+Batteries [to be] included.
+Intended date of 1.0 release is December 2021.

+## Goal of the project

+To create a system, that able to replace Kubernetes in 95% of projects.
+Requirements:

+- Easy to understand
+- Lightweight and simple
+- For developers, not for devops people
+- Opinionated.
+All choses by majority of comunity.
+- Zero configuration needed for production
+- Easy to write JavaScript/TypeScript controllers
+- Hardware-agnostic and cloud-independent.
+Ready to serve even on Raspberry Pi behind corporate firewall.
+- Fail tolerant.
+Ready to operate on cheap hardware that breaks.
+Self-healing
+- Scalable to 1000's of nodes
+- Not expecting user to set load or scale of containers
+- Geo-distributed with automated placement of containers close to consumers

 ## Usage

 TODO

+## Release notes

+### v0.1.0

+- Starting consul in dev mode
+- Creating and updating microservices
+- Exposing microservice containers to random ports
+- Auth with master password
+- Container pre-pulling

 ## Modules